AnAllergyToAnalogy/ERC721/README.md

 TokenERC721Metadata.sol extends TokenERC721.sol and adheres both to the basic 721 standard, and also the ERC721Metadata.sol standard, which gives the token contract a name and symbol (as in the ERC20 standard), as well as giving each token a URI for a file which contains metadata on the token.

-In order to keep the contract scalable, the constructor takes a "uriBase" parameter, which is a string.
+In order to keep the contract scalable, the metadata contract has a "uriBase" parameter, which is a string (stored as bytes).
 When the tokenURI function is called, the contract returns a string which is the uriBase concatenated with the tokenId.
 This means each token's URI doesn't need to be manually defined.
+It's assumed that the URI base will take the form of "something.com/" with the trailing "/", but it's not required so long as the concatenated form resolves to a file with the tokens metadata.

-I also changed the mutability of the `name()` and `symbol()` functions from `pure` to `view`.
-This technically breaches the mutability guarantee rules, but I think the standard is wrong for having them as `pure`, because it means you have to hard code the values into the contract functions.
-I put in a pull request and hopefully the standard will be updated to match this.
+Note: The mutability of the `name()` and `symbol()` functions according to the standard are `pure`.
+I put in a pull request to the standard suggesting they be changed to `view`, but apparently the reason for keeping it at pure means its a gaurantee that they won't change later, meaning they can be cached.
+So basically in order to be compliant, you have to hard code this information into the functions.
+And since we're hard coding the name and symbol, seems dumb not to hardcode the `uriBase` as well.

 TokenERC721Enumerable.sol extends TokenERC721.sol aswell, and adheres to basic 721 and also the ERC721Enumerable.sol standard, which allows token lookup via index aswell as token ID.